Building a Rainy Day Fund – Part 1

 The first step is knowing where every penny of your paycheck is being spent.
 The best way to determine this is by writing everything down.
 Not just the big ticket items like rent or groceries, but everything.
 Spend $15 on a movie at the theatre?
 Write it down.
 Spend $1.25 on a soda at work?
 Write it down.
 For a whole month, keep track of where every dollar from your paycheck goes, and then you’ll be able to decide where changes can be made.
 You might be surprised by how much you spend on things that aren’t essential and could easily be cut back.
 I was amazed at how many little non-essential expenses I had that added up to a whole lot more than I thought at the end of the month.

 There are plenty of online budgeting apps to help with keeping track of your monthly expenses, and most are free.
-Quicken Budget Calendar, Mint, and Trackeverycoin are a few free online apps, but keep looking until you find something that works for you.
+Quicken Budget Calendar and Mint are two free online apps, but keep looking until you find something that works for you.
 Even a simple spreadsheet can help you keep track.
 Once you’ve identified where your money is going each month, then you can decide where you’d really like it to go.
 It will be much easier to see how much you actually spend paying bills, eating out, buying clothes, or grabbing coffee, and you’ll be better able to identify your personal priorities vs. the things you can do without.
 Once you know what your essential items are (rent/mortgage, utilities, any loan payments, etc.) you’ll be ready to take the next step.